 I don’t know if this dark top of the orb was an artistic intention or just the result of late restoration.
 Perhaps the ideas was to depict the night, as we see the moon crescent.

-But this world has a town and the ships (and I sense we could see people, at least on the closest one):
+This world has a town and even some ships (and I sense we could also see people, at least on the closest one):

 I found more panels with similar depictions of Christ the Salvator, but the quality of the copies is not so good: the first one is attributed to Michiel Coxie the Elder, the second, to the workshop of Hans Memling, and the last one to an anonymous master from Antwerp.